Skip to main content

 Git branching

 A Git "branch" is a reference to all the files in a repo at a certain point in time, as well as their history.
 A normal practice is to create multiple branches in a repo, each for a different purpose.
-Typically, there will be a "main" branch, which is shared by the development team.
+In the standard pattern (incorporated into our branching model for mainframe development) there will be a "main" branch, which is shared by the development team.
 The team's repository administrator(s) will usually set up protections for this branch, requiring approval for any change to be merged into it.
 The team might also have additional shared branches for different purposes, depending on their branching strategy.
 The repository administrator(s) can also set up branch protections for these branches, as well as any other branch in the repository.

 All Git actions are performed on a branch, and a key advantage of Git is that it allows developers to clone a repo and create (check out) a new branch (sometimes called a "feature branch") to work on their own changes in isolation from the main source branch.
 This lets each developer focus on their task without having to worry about other developers' activities disturbing their work or vice versa.